Dr Stephen Chapman

 My academic interests include surgical recovery, bowel disease, surgical technology, and creative innovation.
-I have expertise in trial, mixed-method, consensus-seeking, and qualitative research and works closely with industry and cross-disciplinary collaborators.
+I have expertise in trial, mixed-method, consensus-seeking, and qualitative research and work closely with industry and cross-disciplinary collaborators.

 I chair the White Rose Surgical Collaborative and sit on the Management Group of the Leeds RCS Surgical Trials Centre.
 I am also an Associate Editor for the Journal Trials and a member of the Editorial Advisory Board of Colorectal Disease.

 - Member of the School of Medicine Research Ethics Committee

 I am interested in how patient care can be improved before, after, and around the time of major surgery.

 My current work focuses on the recovery of intestinal function after bowel surgery and the creation of novel, evidence-based health resources to encourage patient engagement in surgical care.
 I am currently Chief Investigator of the NIHR-funded RecoverTogether study, which explores the feasibility of a novel health literacy intervention in NHS surgical practice.

 As an academic clinician, I work across broad disciplines of healthcare, academia, and industry.
 I am driven to address complex challenges in surgical care by working in diverse and cross-disciplinary teams.
 I am enthusiastic about new and ambitous collaborations.

 - Member of the Royal College of Surgeons of England